pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 ## Use RethinkDB

 The RethinkDB is an open-source Database for Real-time Web ([RethinkDB](https://rethinkdb.com/)).
-A package ([Magento RethinkDB](https://github.com/duxet/magento-rethinkdb)) is being developed and was released a version for Magento 5.2 (experimental).
+A package ([Laravel RethinkDB](https://github.com/duxet/laravel-rethinkdb)) is being developed and was released a version for Laravel 5.2 (experimental).

 1 - Run the RethinkDB Container (`rethinkdb`) with the `docker-compose up` command.